Soft serve matcha ice cream is delicious, creamy, and a perfect recipe for those looking for a no-churn ice cream option.

 - Sweetener: I used condensed milk because of the rich consistency.
 You can use confectioner sugar, granulated sugar, maple syrup, or coco o it condensed milk.
 Make sure to dissolve it before freezing.

 This delicious recipe doesn't need to churn the ice cream.
-Instead, here are a few substitutes that you can use for a perfectly delicious soft-serve vegan matcha coconut ice cream.
+Instead, here are a few substitutes that you can use for a perfectly delicious soft-serve coconut ice cream.

-· Non-dairy milk: Coconut milk is the perfect choice for vegan matcha ice cream.
+- Non-dairy milk: Coconut milk is the perfect choice for vegans.
 However, you can also use almond milk or even soy milk.

-· Thickening agent: IfYouon't necessarily need a thickening agent if you are using full-fat coconut cream.
-You can either use cornstarch or arrowroot powder if you are using milk that isn't full-fat.
+- Thickening agent: You don't necessarily need a thickening agent using full-fat coconut cream.
+You can use cornstarch or arrowroot powder if you use milk that isn't full-fat.

 What toppings go with matcha ice cream?

-Here are a few things that go well with matcha ice cream:
+Here are a few things that go well with it:

-· Chocolate: Chocolate chips, white chocolate chips, or vegan chocolate goes so well with soft-serve matcha ice cream.
+- Chocolate: Chocolate, white, or vegan chocolate chips go so well with green tea ice cream.

-· Herbs: You can top the soft serve coconut matcha ice cream with fresh mint.
+- Herbs: You can top the soft serve ice cream with fresh mint.
 The flavors go well together.

 As I said, you don't need an ice cream machine to make this delicious soft serve.
-I used this high-powered Ninja blender and food processor during testing and perfecting the recipe.
+I used this high-powered Ninja blender and food processor during testing and perfecting the recipe (affiliate link).

 Store any leftovers in a freezer-safe container.
 When ready to eat, leave the container out on the kitchen countertop for 3 -5 minutes before scooping it.